DhruvMehandiratta/Covid9Team-NAInternHackathon/README.md

 <img src='./live_classroom.png'/>
     In educational videos, it contains different level of informative recorded videos.
 Have fun watching!
 <img src='./educational.png' />
 **We also have online playdates service so kids can have some face-to-face time with fellow friends.
-And who doesn't want some game!**
+And who doesn't want to play some games!**

 ### Technologies used
 HTML, CSS, React.js, IBM Cloud (Cloundant), Google Calendar API, Simple Peer (for peer to peer live streaming via RTC).